dobin/yookiterm-challenges/challenge00/challenge00.md

 ### objdump command

-The command `objdump -d` will decompile the program:
+The command `objdump -d` will decompile the program on disk:

 ```sh
 ~/challenges/challenge00# objdump -d challenge00 | less